scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

    app.run_server()

-The output of the code is shown in Fig. :ref:`helloworld`.
+The output of the code is shown in Fig. :ref:`helloworld2`.

 .. figure:: helloworld_interactive.png

    A simple Dash application that showcases interactivity.
-Text that is entered into the input component is converted to uppercase and displayed in the app. :label:`helloworld`
+Text that is entered into the input component is converted to uppercase and displayed in the app. :label:`helloworld2`

 React.js and Python
 ===================